pwilmart/PXD011691_reanalysis/README.md

 ![After TMM boxplots](images/Slide2.png)

+TMM normalization results in better horizontal alignment of data distributions (notches, boxes, and whiskers all line up).

 ##### Clustering plots

-Clustering by biological groups is a powerful way to find batch effects and other issues with your samples.
+Clustering by biological groups is a powerful way to find batch effects and other issues with your experiment.
 That makes sense when there are actual biological groups.
 In this experiment, we have 10 biological replicates of normal mouse brain as a constant background that makes up the bulk of the samples.
 The human UPS2 proteins are spiked in at such low levels that only 18 of the 48 could be identified.
-They do not have much effect on the clustering and the views are not interesting for this experiment.
+They do not have much effect on the clustering and the views are not so interesting for this experiment.

 ##### Coefficients of Variance

-Coefficients of Variance (CVs) within biological groups are another good metric for evaluating data before and normalizations.
+Coefficients of Variance (CVs) within biological groups is another good metric for evaluating data before and normalizations.
 We only have one group of 10 samples in practical terms here.
 The median CV was lowered from 8.8% to 5.8% for the BGS site, and lowered from 8.9% to 6.1% for the FLI data.
-Animal model systems are used because most biological variability is removed.
+Animal model systems are used partly because biological variability is reduced.
 We expect mice data to have lower variability compared to human samples.
-That said, a 6% CV is very low.
-I have worked with TMT data for brain samples in the past (both human and mice) and brain samples seem to have lower variability compared to most other tissues.
+That said, a 6% CV is very low, even for mice samples.
+I have worked with brain sample TMT data in the past (both human and mice) and brain samples seem to have lower variability compared to most other tissues.

-**Ballpark Median CVs by sample types:** I have seen many types of samples in the 7+ years of analyzing TMT datasets (all SPS-MS3 acquisition) and have some typical numbers for Cvs.
-Some types of samples are easier to collect and work with than others when looking at animal and human systems and that is reflected in CVs.
+I have seen many types of samples in the 7+ years of analyzing TMT datasets (all SPS-MS3 acquisition) and have some typical numbers for Cvs.
+Some types of samples are easier to collect and work with than others when looking at animal and human systems and that is reflected in the CVs.

+**Ballpark Median CVs by sample types:**

 Sample Type|Ballpark Median CV
 ---|---